continuationlabs/insync/README.md

   // therefore undefined.
 });

-Nasync.map([1, 2, 3], AsyncSquaringLibrary.square.bind(AsyncSquaringLibrary), function (err, result) {
+Insync.map([1, 2, 3], AsyncSquaringLibrary.square.bind(AsyncSquaringLibrary), function (err, result) {

   // result is [1, 4, 9]
   // With the help of bind we can attach a context to the iterator before
-  // passing it to nasync.
+  // passing it to insync.
 Now the square function will be executed in its
   // 'home' AsyncSquaringLibrary context and the value of `this.squareExponent`
   // will be as expected.
 });